-INSIDE : Learn the best practices for your Monstera Indoor Plant Care!
-From watering needs, light requirements, grow big healthy Monsteras.
+INSIDE : Learn the best practices for how to care for Monstera Plants!
+Helpful tips for Monstera Plant Care, from watering needs, light requirements, grow big healthy Monsteras.

-I read recently that Monstera Plants or Monstera deliciosa are one of the most popular bought plants of 2019 and I am not surprised to learn that because I sure love mine!
-My plant is a little over a year and a half old and he’s done nothing but bring me such joy.
+I read recently that Monstera Plants or Monstera deliciosa is one of the most popular bought plants of 2019 and I am not surprised to learn that because I adore mine!
+My plant is a little over a year and a half old and he’s done nothing but easily grow and bring me such joy.

 This post may contain affiliate links.
 See full disclosure here.

 I’ve learned a lot about Monsteras over the last year and I’m excited to share some of the important care tips I’ve found out about!

 If you like this post about Monstera care, then you will definitely enjoy my indoor houseplant care ebook, Happy Houseplants!

 My Happy Houseplants ebook talks about how to not kill all the plants and includes:

 – A helpful checklist for the 6 steps to keep your plants alive + thriving.

 – A deep dive on 7 trending “it” plants (like your finicky Fiddle Leaf Fig!)

 -5 plant printables to hang in your home.